RylanSchaeffer/rylanschaeffer.github.io/content/about.md

 # About Me

 Based on some [good advice](https://www.ece.ucdavis.edu/~jowens/advice.html), I typically look like the person on the left.
-Quotes that have significance to me are displayed randomly on the left.
+Quotes that have significance to me are displayed randomly on the bottom left.
 My life's trajectory is succinctly summarized below:

 - 2019 Fall - Present: I'm earning my Masters of Engineering in Computer Science Engineering at Harvard